veebch/bbq/README.md

-# The Daily Basic-Bitch Quote (and Word a Dau and Headline and Cartoon) Scraper
+# The Daily Basic-Bitch Quote (and Word a Day and Headline and Cartoon) Scraper

 This is a script that parses content from [r/quotes](https://reddit.com/r/quotes) and tidies it up a little to make an ever-changing Quote poster, using content from the hive-mind that is the internet.